mqtt2go/mqtt2go.github.io/dev/add-wps.md

 #### End Device
 <p align="justify">
-The end device utilizes this channel to get the topic name, to which the devices has to be subscribed.
+The end device utilizes following topic to get the topic name, to which the devices has to be subscribed to.
 </p>

 ```
-<dev_id>/topic
+<dev_id>/topic/out
 ```

+The same topic, but ending with <em>/in</em> is utilized for the sending the responses from the device to the gateway.

 ### MQTT Commands
 <p align="justify">